 OVERVIEW

 Upon the break-up of the Socialist Federal Republic of Yugoslavia in the 1990s, the Republic of Serbia gave refuge to nearly 618 000 refugees from Bosnia and Herzegovina and Croatia.
 It was one of the largest exoduses since World War Two.
-There are approximately 28 000 refugees living in Serbia today, with the decrease in number resulting from their integration within the Republic of Serbia.
-While the majority of refugees opted to stay and permanently settle in Serbia after acquiring citizenship, a number returned and the remainder decided to move to other countries.
+There are approximately 25 000 refugees living in Serbia today, with the decrease in number resulting from their integration within the country.
+While the majority of refugees opted to stay and permanently settle in Serbia after acquiring citizenship, a small number returned, and the remainder decided to move to other countries.

 During all these years, the Republic of Serbia has been providing housing for the most-vulnerable refugee families in a concerted manner, financed from budget and donor funds.
 However, the funds available were disproportionate to the substantial needs.
-Serbia therefore played an important role in promoting a regional initiative that resulted in the establishment of the Regional Housing Programme (RHP).
-At end-March 2023, the RHP had provided housing to almost 7 000 most-vulnerable refugee families in Serbia.
+Serbia therefore played an important role in promoting a regional initiative, together with Bosnia and Herzegovina, Croatia and Montenegro, that resulted in the establishment of the Regional Housing Programme (RHP), with the objective of providing durable housing solutions to vulnerable refugees and internally displaced persons remaining from the 1991‐1995 displacement in the region, including IDPs in Montenegro from 1999, either in their places of origin or of displacement.
+The RHP came to a successful conclusion in 2023, having provided secure homes to 7 495 families ( 24.056 persons) across Serbia.

 SUB-PROJECTS IN SERBIA